hilton/hilton.github.com/presentations/naming-guidelines.md

 ## Importance of different guidelines to professional programmers

 Professional software developers benefit more from some kinds of guidelines than from others.
-Guidelines like ‘Variable names should be short yet meaningful’ \[[6](#references)\] sound reasonable, but offer little practical help, either when choosing a name when coding or when evaluating a name during code review.
+Guidelines like *Variable names should be short yet meaningful* \[[6](#references)\] sound reasonable, but offer little practical help, either when choosing a name when coding or when evaluating a name during code review.

 Some academic studies, such as Binkley \[[10](#references)\], have compared the relative readability of different formatting conventions, such as camel-case (capitalised words) and snake-case (words separated by underscores).
-In principle, programming language designers could use this research when setting these conventions to design programming languages with a more productive developer experience.
+In principle, programming language designers could use this research when setting these conventions to design programming languages with a more productive developer experience, but professional programmers have little use for them.

 Ken Arnold typifies the view that the responsibility for using this kind of research to choose a coding style lies with language designers rather than programmers.
 In his essay *Style is substance*, he argues that a programming language’s specification should fix all aspects of coding style, so that compilers reject all violations: